-toolbar with by selecting the Compute icon .
-This leads to the Compute box shown to the right.
+toolbar we by selecting the Compute icon .
+This leads to the Compute box shown above.
 Leave the defaults as All which means everything is computed.
 Upon closing this box, after a brief pause, the second box shown below appears.
 This box provides information on the resources needed to complete the analysis.